famousj/AudioFlashCards/about.md

 - Hand-rolling mocks for the speech recognition classes was a bit of a pain, and it's making me not want to finish that piece.
 Since I'd also like it to be tested, and making an array of mock speech transcriptions is going to be a bit messy.

+- And it's done!
+I ran through all 100 or so cards and got correct speech recognized for all 100 of them.
+The only incorrect one was "1+0" which I said (and iOS recognized as) "zero".